fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/fps/tutorial-1/tutorial-part-1.md

 ![Window](./tutorial1-window.jpg)

 Let's start by creating a simple scene where we'll test our character controller.
-This is the time when [rusty-editor](https://github.com/FyroxEngine/Fyrox/tree/master/editor) comes into play - rusty-editor is a native scene editor of the engine.
-It is worth mentioning what "scene editor" means: unlike many other engines (Unity, UnrealEngine, etc.), rusty-editor does **not** allow you to run your game inside it, instead you just edit your scene, save it in the editor and load it in your game.
+This is the time when [Fyroxed](https://github.com/FyroxEngine/Fyrox/tree/master/editor) comes into play - Fyroxed is a native scene editor of the engine.
+It is worth mentioning what "scene editor" means: unlike many other engines (Unity, UnrealEngine, etc.), Fyroxed does **not** allow you to run your game inside it, instead you just edit your scene, save it in the editor and load it in your game.
 Being able to run a game inside the editor was a very huge task for one person, and I just chose the easiest way.
 Alright, back to the interesting stuff.
 Build the editor first using instructions from its [GitHub page](https://github.com/FyroxEngine/Fyrox/tree/master/editor) using specific commit stated in the beginning of the article.